 1. When Your Laptop Slows Down

-This is most likely due to overheating, which is usually caused due to dust build up in the case and around the heatsink fan.
+This is most likely due to overheating, which is usually caused due to dust build up in the case and around the fan.
 If your laptop keeps shutting down more often, try cleaning it thoroughly to get rid of dust.
-The simplest way to do this is to blow air into the side vent, which will blow air outward on the bottom fan/heat sink exhaust, and other open areas around the casing.
-Just make sure you do this when the laptop is turned off completely.
-If this doesn’t help, you can either temporarily get a cooling fan for your laptop, but if you plan to use your laptop for a longer duration you’ll need help from a professional technician.
+The simplest way to do this is to blow air into the side vent.
+Make sure you do this when the laptop is turned off completely.
+If this doesn’t help, you can get a cooling fan for your laptop.

-Laptops usually have a good battery life of over 3-4 hours if you use it at a stretch.
+Laptops usually have a good battery life of over 4-5 hours, if you use it at a stretch.
 But if your laptop’s battery drains out quickly, the first thing you should do is reduce the number of open tasks.
 This puts an additional drain on the battery.
-Use only what you need at any given time instead of keeping multiple windows open and run simple applications that don’t use much RAM, disk drive, or processing power.Also, disable the bluetooth option to avoid draining your laptop battery.
-Lastly, switch on the ‘Energy Saving’ mode.
-You can also keep the brightness low.
-If you’re using Windows XP, click “Power Options” in your control panel.
-On a Mac, look for “Energy Saver” in System Preferences.
+Avoid keeping multiple windows open and disable the bluetooth option to avoid draining your laptop battery further.
+Lastly, switch on the ‘Energy Saving’ mode and keep the brightness low.
+If you’re using Windows XP, go to ‘Settings’ and click “Power Options” in your control panel.
+Similarly, on a Macbook, go to ‘Settings’ and search for “Energy Saver” in System Preferences to adjust the brightness.

 4. Unable to Connect to WiFi networks

-This is the most common problem in laptops and also something you can easily fix at home.
-Check if the airplane mode on your laptop is switched off and WiFi is switched on.
+If you have been facing this issue, check if the airplane mode on your laptop is switched off and WiFi is switched on.
 Next, re-install the drivers of network adapter.
 All you need to do is…

 5. Battery Doesn’t Charge